anandbaraik/-nDaysOfCode/html/day_5/readme.md

 ```

 > If a particular element has all 3 types of styles applied (inline,internal,external) then which one will be applied?
-> inline style has the highest priority then comes internal style & the exernal css file which has the least priority.
+> <br>inline style has the highest priority then comes internal style & the exernal css file which has the least priority.

 ##